-During the first nine months of 2010, thirty-seven limited partners exchanged 192,122 of our units for an equal number of shares of Simon Property common stock.
-These transactions increased Simon Property's ownership interest in us.
+During the first nine months of 2010, we issued 192,122 shares of common stock to thirty-seven limited partners in exchange for an equal number of units.

-Holders of the Series I preferred units had the right to convert their Series I preferred units into units or exchange the preferred units for shares of Simon Property's Series I 6% Convertible Perpetual Preferred Stock from March 31, 2010 until the date the Series I preferred units were redeemed.
-The conversion right resulted from the closing sale price of Simon Property's common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
-Each Series I preferred unit was convertible into units at a conversion ratio of ...847495.
+As of the end of the first quarter of 2010 and through April 14, 2010, holders of our Series I 6% Convertible Perpetual Preferred Stock, or Series I Preferred Stock, and holders of the Operating Partnership's 6% Series I Convertible Perpetual Preferred Units, or Series I Preferred Units, could elect to convert their Series I Preferred Stock into shares of our common stock or Series I Preferred Units into units of the Operating Partnership or Series I Preferred Stock.
+The optional conversion election resulted from the closing sale price of our common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
+Each share of Series I Preferred Stock and Series I Preferred Unit was convertible into common stock or units at a conversion ratio of .847495.

-On March 17, 2010, we announced that we would redeem all of the outstanding Series I preferred units on April 16, 2010.
-The redemption price was equal to the liquidation value per unit plus accumulated and unpaid distributions through the redemption date or \$50.4917 per unit.
+On March 17, 2010, we announced that we would redeem all of the outstanding shares of our Series I Preferred Stock and the Operating Partnership's Series I Preferred Units on April 16, 2010.
+The redemption price was equal to the liquidation value per share plus accumulated and unpaid dividends through the redemption date or \$50.4917 per share or unit.